alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-12-07-introduction-to-sam-part-iv-updates-to-sam-package-and-deploy-in-sam-cli-0.33.1.md

 ## Overview to Part IV

-Since I wrote parts I, II & III in March 2019, the SAM CLI was at version 0.11.0 and the SAM translator was at version 1.11.0.
-At the time of writing (December 2019) those versions have changed to 0.37.0 and 1.19.0.
-The intention of this post is to provide a rewrite of Part I on the SAM CLI based on the changes made in SAM CLI 0.33.1.
-I cover the new sam deploy and also the samconfig.toml file and walk through the whole deployment process using the new commands.
+When I wrote Parts I, II & III in March 2019, the SAM CLI was at version 0.11.0 and the SAM translator was at version 1.11.0.
+At the time of writing Part IV (7th December, 2019) those versions have changed to 0.37.0 and 1.19.0.
+The intention of this post is to provide a rewrite of Part I based on the changes in SAM CLI 0.33.1.
+I cover the new sam deploy and also the samconfig.toml file and walk through the deployment process using the new commands.

 ## SAM CLI

 ### Important documentation

-SAM's documentation appears much improved, making the importance of a section to help readers find important docs less urgent.
-All the same, there remains quite a lot of unofficial documentation that appears pretty useful for developers coming up to speed in SAM.
+SAM's documentation appears much improved, making the importance of a section to help readers find important docs less relevant.
+All the same, there remains quite a lot of unofficial documentation in the source code that appears useful for developers coming up to speed in SAM.
 I won't summarise it all again other than to note that a lot of the useful docs are now in the [`designs`](https://github.com/awslabs/aws-sam-cli/tree/develop/designs) directory.

-Some documentation that is relevant to this post are the following:
+Some documents that are relevant to this post are the following:

 - [`designs/package_during_deploy.md`](https://github.com/awslabs/aws-sam-cli/blob/develop/designs/package_during_deploy.md) file.
 This doc explains the motivation and details of the sam deploy changes that I'm writing about today.
 - The [release notes](https://github.com/awslabs/aws-sam-cli/releases/tag/v0.33.1) for version 0.33.1 of the SAM CLI.